- 8 hours

 Scottish Highlands In A Day Excursion

 Our day begins bright and early at your hotel.
 Your expert guide and your driver will pick you up and you’ll start heading on a scenic drive out the city.
-We'll pass sites such as the Forth Bridge: a railway bridge which was completed over 125 years ago and a UNESCO World Heritage Site.
-We’ll continue East to Linlithgow Palace, the birthplace of Mary Queen of Scots and exquisite example of Scottish Renaissance.
+We'll pass sites such as the Forth Bridge: a railway bridge which was completed over 125 years ago and is now a UNESCO World Heritage Site.
+We’ll continue east to Linlithgow Palace, the birthplace of Mary Queen of Scots and an exquisite example of Scottish Renaissance.
 We’ll visit the palace and gain unique insights into the domestic life of Scottish royalty while admiring the splendid remains of what was once a pleasure palace and a stopping point between Edinburgh Castle and Stirling Castle.

 Beautiful Castles and Stunning Landscapes

 Do we get to see highland cows?
 Yes, we generally manage a stop along the way to meet the local celebrities.

 Can we include a visit to a distillery?
 Yes.
 Please contact us about pricing options.